 Postdoctoral Research Associate

-Kevin Borgolte is a postdoctoral research scientist in the Department of Computer Science and the Center for Information Technology Policy at Princeton University.
+Kevin Borgolte is a postdoctoral research associate in the Department of Computer Science and the Center for Information Technology Policy at Princeton University.
 His research interests span system and network security, currently focused on large-scale abuse on the Internet, protocol security, and security misconfigurations.
 Recently, he started participating in the Internet Engineering Task Force (IETF) to inform and contribute to the development of the Internet’s open standards.
 He is a member of the Shellphish Capture the Flag team, and he won third place overall in the DARPA Cyber Grand Challenge (CGC) with his colleagues from the Shellphish CGC team.
 Kevin holds a Ph.D. in computer science from the University of California, Santa Barbara, a M.Sc. from ETH Zurich, Switzerland, and a B.Sc. from the University of Bonn, Germany.

 Kevin can be reached at , 316 Sherrerd Hall.